tanyalama/tanyalama.github.io/pages/Members.md

 ---
 Margo Weber is an MSc candidate in the Wildlife Genomics Lab.
+She was recently selected as a 2023 Time Initiative Fellow for her proposed research on bat lifespan evolution.
 ---
 #### <u>Contact<u>